Tilted dipolar bosons in the quasi-two-dimensional regime: From liquid stripes to droplets: Results

 Finally, we address the formation of dipolar droplets.
 The appearance of a liquid phase in the thermodynamic limit (see Fig.~\ref{fig3}) is indicative of the emergence of self-bound liquid droplets in the finite size system.
 In the absence of a trap in the $x$-$y$ plane, dipoles minimize their energy by forming a droplet elongated along the $x$-axis (which can be understood as a single, finite stripe)~\cite{wenzel_2017:PRA}.
-However, and distinctly to what happens in the strict 2D regime, there exist a minimum number of particles $N_{\rm crit.}>2$ necessary for the emergence of a many-body bound state.
+However, and distinctly to what happens in the strict 2D regime, there exist a minimum number of particles greater than two necessary for the emergence of a many-body bound state.
 We refer to this quantity as the critical number $N_{\rm crit.}$.
 We show in Fig.~\ref{fig10} $N_{\rm crit.}$ as a function of the tilting angle $\alpha$ for $a/a_{\rm dd}=0.7$, as well as a sample of the column density $n(x,y)$.
-For technical reasons, in these calculations we have replaced the box trap defined in Eq.~\ref{box_trap} by a weak harmonic trap in the $x$-$y$ plane $U(x,y) = \frac{1}{2} m \left( \omega_x^2 x^2 + \omega_y^2 y^2 \right)$.
+We have replaced the box trap defined in Eq.~\ref{box_trap} by a weak harmonic trap in the $x$-$y$ plane $U(x,y) = \frac{1}{2} m \left( \omega_x^2 x^2 + \omega_y^2 y^2 \right)$, which has no effect on our results.
 The harmonic frequencies are $\hbar \omega_x/E_0 =2.20 \times 10^{-6}$ and $\hbar \omega_y/E_0 =8.83 \times 10^{-6}$ for $N > 1750$ and $\hbar \omega_x/E_0 = 3.91 \times 10^{-6}$ and $\hbar \omega_y/E_0 = 3.53 \times 10^{-5}$ for $N \leq 1750$.
 These trapping frequencies have been chosen such that the characteristic length scale of the trap is significantly larger than the size of the self-bound droplets, such that the contribution to the energy by the trapping term is neglectable.
 It must be remarked that we are only considering the formation of stable droplets, for which $E/N < \hbar \omega/2$, although metastable droplets for which $E/N > \hbar \omega/2$ may arise for slightly lower tilting angles/particle numbers.
-The solution of the eGPE yields a minimum tilting angle for stable droplet formation of $\alpha = 1.262$ for the parameters considered, which lays close to the tilting for the liquid-gas phase transition for the infinite system (see Fig.~\ref{fig3}), $\alpha = 1.251$.
-The slight discrepancy between both values most likely arises from the variational approximation employed in the calculations of the infinite system.
-The realization of these self-bound droplets in experiments with flattened geometries is also feasible, since the peak density fulfills $n_{\rm peak}< 10^{15}$ cm$^{-3}$ for $\alpha<1.36$, meaning that three-body losses should be manageable in the regime $\alpha \in (1.262, 1.36)$.
+On a technical note, the swap from a box trap to a harmonic trap responds to the need to compute the kinetic energy term in this case via a Fast-Fourier Transform (FFT) algorithm instead of doing so by using a finite differences formula.
+This is because this alternative offers a better convergence with the number of spatial grid points.
+While in the rest of the calculations of our work we use a number of grid points for which the two methodologies give equivalent results, fine numerical accuracy is specially important when determining the formation of stable droplets with the aforementioned energy criterion.
+The FFT kinetic energy computation could have also been applied for the box trap, but our particular implementation of this trapping potential relies on setting to zero the points of the wave function at the ends of the spatial grid in the kinetic energy calculation through finite differences.
+The results of Fig.~\ref{fig10} have been obtained for a spatial grid with $\{N_x,N_y,N_z\} = \{50, 100, 40\}$ points with an imaginary time step of $\Delta \tau = 0.0005 \hbar/E_0$ and $N_{\rm it} = 300000$ iterations.